codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/git-triggers.md

 files affected by a commit are in a specific folder (or match a specific naming pattern).
 This means that you can have a big GIT repository with multiple projects and build only the parts that actually change.

->Currently the field *modified files* is available only for GitHub, GitLab and Bitbucket SAAS repositories, since they are the only GIT providers that send this information in the webhook.
+>Currently the field *modified files* is available only for GitHub, GitLab and [Bitbucket Server and Data Center](https://confluence.atlassian.com/bitbucketserver/add-a-post-service-webhook-776640367.html) repositories, since they are the only GIT providers that send this information in the webhook.
 We will support other GIT providers as soon as they add the respective feature.

 ### Using the Modified files field to constrain triggers to specific folder/files